ChrisEssery/group-project/Portfolio/UX_Design.md

 Jack, 36, is a product manager.
 In his role as a product manager, he is responsible for setting the strategy and vision of a product.
 He also advises on the development methodology, evaluating ideas and feedback from end-users and other stakeholders, and making sure those views are integrated into the development process.
 His aim is to do this as seamlessly as possible.
 His motivations are as follows:

-   * He wants to deliver a good product to the end-users
+   * He wants to deliver a good product to the end-users.
-   * He
-   *
+   * He wants to create added value and improve the quality of life of the end-users.

 He also advises teams on prioritising features and setting weekly goals and targets.
 For our purposes, he will be advising us throughout the development process.

 ### Expectations

-Jack's expectations are that the group will use the Agile methodology as best they can, that they will communicate regularly, aim to produce a minimum viable product as soon as they can, and make sure that the needs of the end-user are put above all else.
+Jack's expectations are as follows:

+   * That the group will use the Agile methodology as best they can, that they will communicate regularly.
+   * That the group aim to produce a minimum viable product as soon as they can.
+   * He expects the group to make sure that the needs of the end-user are put above all else.

+Meeting these expectations is important for our project since the advise of the product manager is valuable since he is experienced and well-informed on the processes surrounding the development lifecycle and best practice.

 ## Sponsor